 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-May 8 is the day we commemorate Saint Arsenius the Great, a revered example of monasticism and also a teacher who knew how to inspire and encourage.
+Saint Arsenius the Great is a revered example of monasticism and also a teacher who knew how to inspire and encourage.

-Born to a cultured Roman family in 354, Arsenius received an excellent education.
+He was born to a cultured Roman family in 354 and received an excellent education.
 He chose not to follow the worldly paths open to him, and was ordained a deacon.
 Quiet and retiring, he was content to serve in that capacity in one of Rome's churches.

 It all became too much, and he decided to heed the interior voice that kept urging him to go and find silence and solitude.
 He changed from his court dress into simple clothes, made his way to the coast and boarded a ship sailing for Egypt.

 Once there, Arsenius headed for the desert with its famous monasteries.
-He joined one, after proving himself to the elders, and spent the rest of his life in a remote desert cell where he wove baskets and prayed, joining others only for the Divine Liturgy at the monastery church.
+He joined one, after proving himself to the elders, and spent the rest of his life in a remote desert cell where he wove baskets and prayed.
+He joined others only for the Divine Liturgy at the monastery church.

 Yet this man who so loved to be alone with God also had a generous willingness to teach the many who heard of his great spiritual labors and came to him for counsel.
 "The Prologue from Ochrid" gives us the story of a monk who came to Arsenius with a serious problem: when he read Scripture, he didn't feel the power of the words, and he felt no sweetness in his heart.

-We can remember Saint Arsenius for this example of good teaching, but he has also left another lesson that can apply to many of us: "I have often regretted the things I have said, but I have never regretted my silence."
+We can remember Saint Arsenius for this example of good teaching, but he has also left another lesson: "I have often regretted the things I have said, but I have never regretted my silence."